Galser/tf-map-variable-in-ws-tfe202111-1/README.md

 # Assumption to test

 We plan to pass variable "additional_tags" (workspace variable ) as input parameters during resource creation.
-We have define variables.tf as
+We have defined variables.tf as

 ```Terraform
 variable "additional_tags" {